-In addition to the above three approved indications, the company is conducting a phase III clinical trial for the fourth indication of relapsed or refractory diffuse large B-cell lymphoma (r/r DLBCL).
+Following on from the above approved indications, the company conducted a phase III clinical study for the fourth indication of relapsed or refractory diffuse large B-cell lymphoma (r/r DLBCL), with Treakisym[®] administered in combination with rituximab (BR therapy).
 The response rate (primary endpoint) in the test results released in November 2019 was better than expected.
-As of February 2020, the company is preparing to apply for approval in 1H FY12/20.
+In May 2020, the company applied for a partial revision to manufacture and marketing approval.